strangerstudios/memberlite/readme.txt

 [Install Multiple Post Thumbnails »](https://wordpress.org/plugins/multiple-post-thumbnails/)

 == Changelog ==

+= 5.2.0 - 2024-07-17 =
+* ENHANCEMENT: Updated to fully support for PMPro v3.1+ and frontend design updates in core.

 = 5.1.0 - 2024-01-25 =
 * FEATURE: Now includes support for frontend styling of courses with LifterLMS.